 Such a call for participation will usually be raised both on the lists, the technical and the adopters meeting.
 If it is possible for you to participate, please do so.
 Identifying possible problems early will immensely benefit the release process.

 Some institutions provide public testing infrastructure for Opencast.
 Use them to try out the most recent development version of Opencast.
 They are meant for testing.
 Do not fear to break them.
-If you manage to do it, please contact the QA manager or send a notice to the list.
+They are meant for testing.